pablo-lamtenzan/woody_woodpacker/README.md

 # woody_woodpacker
-Clone an executable file into another executable file with the same execution adding data and a secret signatute
+Clone an executable file into another crypted executable file with the same execution (decryted) adding data and a secret signatute

 # ONLY FOR EDUCATIONAL PURPOSE